-Estrogen does help raise good HDL cholesterol so protecting women, but once through the menopause as many women as men are affected by heart disease: but if a woman suffers from diabetes or has raised levels of triglycerides that cancels out the positive effect of estrogen.
+Estrogen does help raise good HDL cholesterol so protecting women, but once through the menopause as many women as men are affected by heart disease, but if a woman suffers from diabetes or has raised levels of triglycerides it helps cancel out the positive effect of estrogen.

 Women also tend to have more severe first heart attacks that more frequently lead to death, compared to men.